Deborah Neyens is an attorney, educator, and freelance writer.

-The island of Key West lies at the end of the Overseas Highway, a 127.5 mile stretch of U.S. Route 1 extending from Miami through the Florida Keys.
+The island of Key West lies at the end of the Overseas Highway, a 127.5-mile stretch of U.S. Route 1 extending from Miami through the Florida Keys.
 Key West is the southernmost point of the continental United States (just 90 miles from Cuba), and its laidback, Caribbean vibe makes you feel like you've entered another country completely.
-Although locals declared independence from the United States in April 1982 and, more than 30 years later, a large sign at the airport still welcomes travelers to the "Conch Republic," rest assured there's no need to bring a passport or exchange money to come to this quaint and quirky island paradise.
+Although locals declared independence from the United States in April 1982, more than 30 years later a large sign at the airport still welcomes travelers to the "Conch Republic."
+Rest assured there's no need to bring a passport or exchange money to come to this quaint and quirky island paradise.

 Throughout the years, Key West has served as a refuge to all sorts: pirates, shipwreckers, smugglers, writers, artists, fishermen, musicians, and people simply looking for a change in latitude and a good time.
 With its colorful history and diverse culture, there's something for just about everyone in Key West.
 So much, in fact, that many a local taxi driver or bartender will be eager to tell you how they came to Key West for a visit and never left.
 But what if your time in Key West is limited?
 With this as your guide, you can immerse yourself in the carefree island milieu and get a taste of Key West's many flavors in just one day.

 Key West is only 2 miles wide by 4.5 miles long.
 It's small enough to navigate on foot and, with limited parking in such a compact area, it's best to leave the car behind as you explore the island.
 Bring a comfortable pair of walking shoes or, better yet, rent a bicycle for the day.
 There are numerous options for bike rentals all over the island and many hotels and inns provide bikes to their guests for a small rental fee or even free of charge.